 If you have any questions regarding the steps for obtaining your student visa, contact us at email@example.com.

-International students are required to have a health insurance that is valid in Turkey and covers the complete duration of a certain academic program.
-Each student must share a copy of the insurance policy in English or Turkish (if obtained in Turkey) with their program advisor upon arrival to campus.
+International students are required to have health insurance that is valid in Turkey and covers the complete duration of their specific academic program.
+Each student must share a copy of the insurance policy in English or Turkish (if obtained in Turkey) with his/her program advisor upon arrival to campus.
 Students who fail to do so will be de-registered from their program, as health insurance is not only for their own safety, but it is a legal obligation for foreign residents in Turkey.

 Accepted Health Insurance Options:

 - International Health Insurance valid in Turkey: Any insurance from anywhere that offers coverage for you in Turkey.

-- Private Student Health Insurance in Turkey: If you do not arrive Turkey with an insurance you can use this option and purchase an insurance by emailing email@example.com .
+- Private Student Health Insurance in Turkey: If you do not arrive in Turkey with an insurance policy, you can use this option and purchase insurance by emailing email@example.com.
 They offer service in English and can arrange your insurance fairly quickly without a Tax ID (most companies need a Tax ID).
 Please note: We do not provide assistance or assume any responsibility with health insurance.
 You must contact the agencies, follow through all transactions, and make sure you understand your policy coverage very well.

 - Home Country Social Security (based on eligibility): You can use this option if you are coming from a European country that has a Social Security agreement with Turkey.
 More information is available here.